nachosteam/nachos-console/readme.md

 the another console on C++

 # Requirements
-- Windows version higher 7 || Linux
+- Windows version higher 8.1 (you can try to run on lower versions, but you will encounter problems, such as curl being missing and some commands not displaying correctly) || Linux
 - 512mb RAM

 # HOW 2 COMPILE